 Changes in short-term rates will most significantly impact our level of net interest income, with rising interest rates likely to reduce our net interest income.
 Changes in long-term rates will initially impact the fair value of our investments in securities, with rising interest rates reducing their fair value.
-Changes in the fair values of our available for sale securities are generally not reflected in our net income or our earnings per share, but rather are reflected directly in our stockholders' equity.
 Changes in the values of our trading securities are reflected in our income as other gain or loss with rising rates likely to generate losses.
 Over longer periods of time, rising long-term interest rates will provide us the opportunity to reinvest principal receipts and otherwise make additional investments in securities with higher yields.

-It can be difficult to predict the impact on interest rates of unexpected and uncertain global political and economic events, such as the outbreak of a pandemic such as COVID-19, epidemic disease, warfare (including the war between Russia and Ukraine as well as the hostilities in the Middle East), economic and international trade conflicts or sanctions, the change in the political makeup of the U.S. Congress, or changes in the credit rating of the U.S. government, the United Kingdom, or one or more Eurozone nations; however, increased uncertainty or changes in the economic outlook for, or rating of, the creditworthiness of the U.S. government, the United Kingdom, or Eurozone nations may have adverse impacts on, among other things, the U.S. economy, financial markets, the cost of borrowing, the financial strength of counterparties we transact business with, and the value of assets we hold.
-Any such adverse impacts could negatively impact the availability to us of short-term debt financing, our business, and our financial results.
+It can be difficult to predict the impact on interest rates of unexpected and uncertain global political and economic events, such as pandemics, epidemic disease, warfare (including the ongoing war between Russia and Ukraine and Middle East hostilities), economic and international trade conflicts or sanctions, the change in the political makeup of the U.S. Congress, or changes in the credit rating of the U.S. government, the United Kingdom, or one or more Eurozone nations; however, increased uncertainty or changes in the economic outlook for, or rating of, the creditworthiness of the U.S. government, the United Kingdom, or Eurozone nations may have adverse impacts on, among other things, the U.S. economy, financial markets, the cost of borrowing, the financial strength of counterparties we transact business with, and the value of assets we hold.
+Any such adverse impacts could negatively impact the availability to us of short-term debt financing, our cost of short-term debt financing, our business, and our financial results.

 We attempt to mitigate interest rate risk by moderating the amount of our financial leverage, diversifying our securities portfolio across both maturities and interest rate coupons, and economic hedging with derivatives.
 For example, we enter into interest rate swaps that require us to pay fixed rates and receive variable rates.
 These swaps are designed to offset the fluctuations in the interest costs of our repurchase financing due to movements in short-term interest rates.
 We record our derivatives and our trading securities at fair value and periodic changes in fair value are reflected in our net income (loss) and earnings per share.
 To the extent that fair value changes on derivatives offset fair value changes in our investments in securities, the fluctuation in our stockholders' equity will be lower.
-However, our income statement volatility will not be reduced, because the fair value changes in our available for sale securities are reflected directly in stockholders' equity.
 Rising interest rates may tend to result in an overall increase in our reported net income even while our total stockholders' equity declines.